 At Gislen Software, we are building competence in AI, including Generative AI.
-Please get in touch with us for more information on how we can help you with AI solutions or any other kind of software development!
+Please get in touch with us for more information on how we can help you with AI solutions or any other software development!

-1 Generative AI is the common name for miscellaneous AI-technologies based on deep learning algorithms that can produce text, code and visual media by identifying patterns.
+1 Generative AI is the common name for miscellaneous AI technologies based on deep learning algorithms that can produce text, code and visual media by identifying patterns.
 They have been trained on very large training data (therefore, they are often called Large Language Models).
 GPT-3 is, for example, trained on about 45 TB of text data.

 2 The comment on the leaked document was added on 6/5.